sunesimonsen/7W17732/Readme.md

     You now have a running application

-Goto the next step by running:
+Go to the next step by running:

     mvn lab:next